My Reading Corner

 It was in the beginning of 2019 when I thought to myself I have to read more and not only while on vacation.
 After all, I was spending so much time looking after my physical self, by running four times a week, meditating and doing my best to eat right.
 I thought what about my mind?
 I have do do something to keep it healthy.
 I have to admit I was also inspired by Bill Gates.
 After watching a 3 part docu-series about Bill Gates on Netflix, I thought if this guy has time to read then what is my excuse?!

 How was I going to carve out time?
 Being the morning person I am I decided to wake before the alarm.
-That meant some I could read anywhere from 10 minutes to 1 hour a day.
+That meant sometimes I would read anywhere from 10 minutes to 1 hour a day.
 Whatever amount of time I dedicated to reading I deemed it a success.
 By the end of the year I had read 22 books.
 That was quite an accomplishment for someone who was reading only 2-3 books a year.
 So far this year I am up to 25 books read and still counting.
 During this global pandemic reading has granted me a glorious escape from it all.
 Right here in "My Reading Corner" I would like to share with you some of my favorite's starting with the most recent ones.

 I don't want to star rate books but rather share the ones that I was fully immersed in.
 The books you find on this page have made me laugh out loud, cry real tears and think about my life.
 I have to admit that Reese Witherspoon has incredible taste in books and I have read several of her selections.
 Shhhhhh - Don't tell Oprah (one of my favorite people on the planet) but I prefer Reese's picks.
 Heather's Picks from Inidigo are usually pretty good too.

-Untamed opened up a narrow view I had about motherhood.
+Untamed opened up the narrow view I had about motherhood.
 Glennon released me from a narrative that had me feel like a caged bird!
 We don't have to be martyr's to be good mom's.
 Glennon gives the reader permission to be themselves.
 The Shoe Dog is the story about Nike.
-I loved the Phil's passion and hustle from beginning to end.
+I loved Phil's passion and hustle from beginning to end.
 The Henna Artist took me back to the beautiful characters and places of India.
 The author did such a fantastic job that I couldn't put the book down.
 I read that one in 2 days.

 If you question whether or not you have the time to read - trust me you do.
 It's like anything else in life - you have to want to.
 With only a few minutes in the morning I found a love of reading that I never had before.
 I hope this inpsires you to pick up a book and travel somewhere far away.